jclgoodwin/notes.joshuagoodw.in/pages/arts-spring.md

 ## 5. Clocks & time

+Recall the concept of time, something humans have developed throughout history.

+Programming language users need to be able to access clocks to measure the passage of time, etc.

+### `Ada.Calendar`

+* Like the clock on the wall.
+Based on implementation-dependent things.
+* Notion of durations, as well as specific points in the calendar.
+* Addition, subtraction, less than and greater than all included
+    - operator overloading
+    - infix notation
+* Makes good use of Ada's type system.

+Probably not suitable for measuring execution times, etc -- there is a danger of context switches, especially with lower-priority tasks.
+Also, time can go fall and spring (leap seconds, etc).

+### `Ada.Real_Time`

+* Monotonic - only ticks forwards
+* Completely divorced from `Ada.Calendar`

+### Delaying a task

+Relative delays:

+    delay 10.0;
+    -- continue executing...

+The only thing this guarantees is that the task won't continue for 10.0 units of time: "accurate only in its lower bound".

+On the other bound, my clock might not be granular enough (e.g. it might have a granularity of 3.0 units, delaying me for 2.0 more units resulting in an overall delay of 12.0)

+Absolute delays:

+    delay

+### Drift

+A problem.

+#### Local drift

+The problem of

+#### Cumulative drift

+Attempting to perform an action on average every _n_ seconds?
+The local drift could superimpose when absolute delays are used.

+So periodic activities must be constructed carefully, in order to prevent cumulative drift:

+        Interval : constant Duration := 7.0;
+        Next Time : Time; -- increases by `Duration` exactly on every loop iteration begin
+        Next_Time := Clock + Interval;
+        loop
+            -- action goes here
+            delay until Next_Time; -- (Next_Time could be in the past, in which case no delay) Next_Time := Next_Time + Interval;
+        end loop;
+    end T;

+### Timeouts

+#### ...on entry calls

+    select
+        -- entry call goes here
+    or
+        delay 4.3;
+        null; -- can be omitted or replaced by other statements to be executed end select;

+#### ...on actions

+    select
+        delay 3.45;
+    then abort
+        -- action goes here
+    end select;

+#### Imprecise computations

+A key use-case for timeouts... opportunity to compute something more precisely if there's time.

+### Timing events

+Allow specification of a "handler" (a bit of code -- doesn't have to be encased in a task) to be executed at a particular time.

+    Set_Handler(Event : in out Timing_Event; At_Time : Time;      Handler : Timing_Event_Handler);
+    Set_Handler(Event : in out Timing_Event; In_Time : Time_Span; Handler : Timing_Event_Handler);

+`Handler` is a pointer to a procedure that is declared in a protected object.

+See [the next lecture](#interrupt-triggered) for more on interrupt handling, which is very similar to this.

 ## 6. Programming common real-time abstractions

+Recall things from the Autumn...

 (We assume, for now, that schedulability analysis is good and shows that deadlines can be met.)

+### Periodics

+Basically the same as the cumulative drift solution from the previous

+### Aperiodics & sporadics

+Recall that sporadics have a minimum inter-arrival time (plain old "aperiodic" non-periodics do not).

+#### Interrupt-triggered

+Interrupt handlers are protected procedures.

+Later lectures will explain this further.

+Handling interrupts:

+One approach is to loop, waiting for the next interrupt each time.
+But interrupts are lost if not handled fast enough.

+It's useful to turn off interrupts between an interrupt occurring and the next minimum inter-arrival time occurring...

+### Jitter

+Implementations of periodic tasks liker [what we did in the previous lecture](#cumulative-drift) are not perferct.
+Competition with other tasks causes variation in when the task "completes" each period (this is called jitter).

+The solution involves timing events.

+## 7. Programming priority-based systems

+Recall things, including that priority inheritance solves the problem of priority inversion.
+Bigger range of priorities allows better schedulability.

+We will use the "higher/bigger number, higher/bigger/more important priority" convention (a la Linux).

+### A task's base priority

+    task Task_Name is
+        pragma Priority(10);
+        -- [...]

+### Priority ceiling locking

+Protected objects assigned ceilings.

+# 8. Programming with other dispatching/scheduling systems

 ## 12. Asynchronous transfer of control